lieutenant-ecosystem/lieutenant-ecosystem.github.io/docs/Intelligence Service/home.md

-# Database Management Service
+# Intelligence Service
 ## What is it?
-Periodically updates the vector indices to maintain the accuracy of the `Vector Database`.
+`Intelligence Officers` periodically update the vector indices to maintain the accuracy of the `Vector Database`.

 ## Architecture
 ![Database Management Service](/img/diagrams/DatabaseManagementServiceArchitecture.svg)